Onto-Med/example-study-graphql-app/README.md

 docker-compose up -d
 ```

-After starting docker-compose, navigate to http://localhost:4000/graphql to access the interactive GraphQL interface.
+After starting docker-compose, navigate to <http://localhost:4000/graphql> to access the interactive GraphQL interface.

+You can change the port in the `docker-compose.yml` file.